VKCOM/kphp/docs/README.md

 This folder is a KPHP website, available at [https://vkcom.github.io/kphp/](https://vkcom.github.io/kphp/).

-It is based on Jekyll and works on Github Pages.
+It is based on Jekyll and works on GitHub Pages.

 ## How to launch the site locally